averykhoo/recipes/recipes/herb-salad-dressing.md

 Notes

-* total about 5-6 tbsp herbs is the right proportion
+* Total about 5-6 tbsp herbs is the right proportion
-* garlic increased from 12 to 20, since Italians' garlic tolerance is weak
+* Garlic increased from 12 to 20, since Italians' garlic tolerance is weak
-* parmesan separate to make this more shelf-stable
+* Parmesan separate to make this more shelf-stable
 * 3 tsp salt is too much salt